 If your business is preparing to open a new location, you’ve got a fantastic opportunity to build a pre-opening buzz that will not only help your new location get off to a strong start but also boost your business as a whole.
 Opening a new location is busy: You’re ironing out all the logistics, staffing a new store, and getting ready for the opening festivities.
-But, don’t miss an opportunity to give your entire company a serious bump in exposure while publicizing your new business location.
-Here are seven tips to promote your new location marketing.
+But, don’t miss an opportunity to give your entire company a serious bump in exposure while marketing your new business location.
+Here are seven tips to market your new location.

 If you’re not already using search marketing for your business, you should be, and now is the perfect time to start.
 If you’re currently running search ads, be sure to adjust your business’s geo-targeting to include your new location.
 This allows both your existing locations and the new one to attract more traffic through local searches and draws more local customers into your reach, so you can stay in touch with them and keep your name and offerings fresh in their minds.